 Wearing the right shoes will definitely help.
 And if you suffer from back pain, sore knees or misaligned hips, start with your footwear.

 DIY foot soaks are easy to do and enjoy in the comfort of your own home.
 Plus there is no special equipment needed.
+Ideally, you should try and enjoy a foot soak for sore feet for at least 20 minutes.
+If you can carve out a bit longer, do it!
+Even better if you can relax with a book/magazine and a cup (or glass) of your favorite beverage.

 Things You’ll Need for Your Homemade Foot Soak

+The first thing to consider is what to soak sore feet in.
 You can get by with a small wash tub, basin, plastic container or a large bucket.
 Whatever you have on hand that will suit.

 An alternative is an electronic foot spa machine.
 These are a particularly good idea if homemade foot soaks become a regular thing for you.